Updated February 2014

-USEC and the Department of Energy are executing a $350 million cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.
+USEC and the Department of Energy are executing a cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.

-- Program is within budget and on schedule.
+- The RD&D program continues within budget and on schedule.

-- The program is utilizing 169 companies from 28 states to support RD&D construction, manufacturing and operations activities.
+- The program has utilized 169 companies from 28 states to support RD&D construction, manufacturing and operations activities.

 - During construction of the demonstration cascade systems in early 2013, the program added more than 300 workers in Ohio, Tennessee and other states, raising the total project workforce to more than 1,100 workers at that time.